 What are the options?

 People who use the facilities will continue to pay user charges, but to cover the remaining costs we have considered two options.
-Under both options levels of service and debt levels will remain the same.

-Irrespective of the options chosen, there are no impacts on debt and levels of services.
+Irrespective of the options chosen, there are no impacts on debt and levels of service.